eStream/Cart42/README.md

 ## Description

 Cart42 is a fully featured shopping cart software for ASP.NET MVC that you can install on your server.
-Cart42 aims to be a Free alternative to Shopify with a focus on performance and scalability.
+Cart42 aims to be a free alternative to Shopify with a focus on performance and scalability.

+## Demo

+A demo version is available here: http://www.cart42.com/Home/Demo

 ## License